|“Shoring Up Autocracy: Participatory Technologies and Regime Support in Putin’s Russia.”|

-How do non-democracies build public support?
-I argue that authoritarian leaders create and maintain what I call participatory technologies—telecommunication technologies that permit interaction between citizens and governments—in order to engage its citizens in the political process.
+How do autocrats build support?
+In this project, I provide a theory of how non-democracies utilize nominally-democratic communication strategies to maintain regime stability and bolster public support.
+I argue that authoritarian leaders create and maintain what I call participatory technologies—elite-mass communication strategies that promote two-way interaction between citizens and leaders—in order to engage their citizens in the political process.
 Instead of being relegated to mere bystanders in the political discourse, ordinary people are actively engaged in its construction.
-By giving citizens a voice in an otherwise restrictive system, governments increase support while limiting the uncertainty and potential loss of control typically associated with traditional forms of participation.
-I substantiate this argument with representative survey experiments and a detailed case study of Russian under President Putin.
-I find that exposure to participatory technologies bolsters support for the President and increases citizens’ perceptions of opportunities for voice in the political process.
-Finally, I demonstrate that these effects are dependent upon individuals’ political sophistication and predisposition for or against the government, contributing to political polarization and opening up the potential for backlash against the government.
+By giving citizens a voice, however limited, in an otherwise restrictive system, governments increase support while limiting the uncertainty and potential loss of control typically associated with traditional forms of participation.

 I examine this theory in a detailed case study of Russia under President Putin.
 Although traditional methods of limiting dissent and building public support continue to hold a key place in Russia’s menu of manipulation, the regime’s emphasis on technology has ushered in an era where more sophisticated formula are privileged over methods typically used by non-democratic regimes.
 In the case study, I use content and discourse analysis of two original datasets to detail the development of “The Direct Line with Vladimir Putin”—an annual, live question-and-answer session in which Putin discusses issues and concerns raised by members of the public—Russia’s participatory technology par excellence.